yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

     ```bash
     java ${JAVA_OPTIONS} -Xms${JAVA_MIN_MEMORY} -Xmx${JAVA_MAX_MEMORY} -Djava.net.preferIPv4Stack=true -jar /home/jake/node/iri-${VERSION}.jar
     ```
-    The IRI will start to output logs to the console.
+    The IRI should start to log its activity.

     To make the IRI read your config.ini file, add the path to it after the `-c` flag.
 For example: